UPPMAX/HPC-python/docs/load_run_packages.rst

            Use module spider" to find all possible modules and extensions.
            Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".

-.. admonition:: Output at HPC2N as of 30 Nov 2023
+.. admonition:: Output at HPC2N as of May 14, 2024
     :class: dropdown

         .. code-block:: console